Learning Accurate Decision Trees with Bandit Feedback via Quantized Gradient Descent: Experiments

-\paragraph{Soft/Probabilistic trees.} \dgt{} learns hard decision trees, with at most $d\cdot h$ FLOPS per inference, as against soft/probabilistic trees with exponential (in $h$) inference FLOPS (e.g.,~\pat{} method of Table~\ref{tab:mse} \textit{without} annealing).
-We now look at the trade-off between computational cost and performance of the state-of-the-art~\tel{} method~\cite{hazimehTree20a}, that uses a carefully-designed activation function for predicates, instead of the standard sigmoid used in probabilistic trees.
-The hyper-parameter $\gamma$ in \tel{} controls the \textit{softness} of the tree, affecting the number of leaves an example lands in, and in turn, the inference FLOPS.
+\paragraph{Soft/Probabilistic trees.} \dgt{} learns hard decision trees, with at most $d\cdot h$ FLOPS\footnote{FLOPS: floating-point operations} per inference, as against soft/probabilistic trees with exponential (in $h$) inference FLOPS (e.g.,~\pat{} method of Table~\ref{tab:mse} \textit{without} annealing). \namannew{In Tables ~\ref{tab:mse} and ~\ref{tab:accuracy}, we note that state-of-the-art~\tel{} method, with $\gamma = 0.01$ (to ensure that at most 1 or 2 leaves are reached per example), performs significantly worse than \dgtlabeled{} in almost all the datasets.
+We now look at the trade-off between computational cost and performance of~\tel{}, that uses a carefully-designed activation function for predicates, instead of the standard sigmoid used in probabilistic trees.} The hyper-parameter $\gamma$ in \tel{} controls the \textit{softness} of the tree, affecting the number of leaves an example lands in, and in turn, the inference FLOPS.
 In Figure~\ref{fig:tel_flops}, we show the relative performance (i.e. ratio of accuracy or RMSE of~\tel{} to that of~\dgt{} for a given height) vs relative FLOPS (i.e. ratio of mean inference FLOPS of~\tel{} to that of~\dgt{} for a given height) of~\tel, for different $\gamma$ values.
 First, note that, by definition,~\dgt{} is at (1,1) in the plots.
 When $\gamma = 0.01$,~\tel{} achieves about $d \cdot h$ inference FLOPS on average, similar to that of a hard decision tree (as in Table~\ref{tab:mse}), but its performance is significantly worse than~\dgt{} on all the datasets.
-On the other hand, \tel{} frequently outperforms \dgt{} at $\gamma=1$ (for instance, on \satimage{} dataset it improves accuracy by $2$\%), but at a significant computational cost (in the worst case, 17x FLOPS over~\dgt)\footnote{\naman{\tel{} is still much better than standard probabilistic trees with $\sim100$x FLOPS for $h=10$}.}.
-Overall,~\dgt{} achieves competitive performance while keeping the inference cost minimal. \paragraph{Tree ensembles.} To put the results shown so far in perspective, we compare~\dgt{} to widely-used ensemble methods for supervised learning.
+On the other hand, \tel{} frequently outperforms \dgt{} at $\gamma=1$ (for instance, on \satimage{}, it improves accuracy by $2$\%), but at a significant computational cost (as much as 17x FLOPS over~\dgt)\footnote{\naman{\tel{} is still much better than standard probabilistic trees with $\sim100$x FLOPS for $h=10$}.}. \tmlr{We also present the performance comparison between \dgt{} and \tel{} (at different $\gamma$ settings) in Table ~\ref{tab:tel_comparision}.} Overall,~\dgt{} achieves competitive performance while keeping the inference cost minimal. \paragraph{Tree ensembles.} To put the results shown so far in perspective, we compare~\dgt{} to widely-used ensemble methods for supervised learning.
 To this end, we extend \dgt{} to learn forests (\dgtforest{}) using the bagging technique, where we train a fixed number of \dgt{} tree models independently on a bootstrap sample of the training data and aggregate the predictions of individual models (via voting or averaging) to generate a prediction for the forest.
 We compare \dgtforest{} with \adaboost{} and \xgboost{} in Table \ref{tab:forest}.
 First, as expected, we see that \dgtforest{} outperforms \dgt{} (in Table~\ref{tab:mse}) on all datasets.
 Next,~\dgtforest{} using only 30 trees outperforms the two tree ensemble methods that use as many as 1000 trees, on 3 out of 5 datasets, and is competitive in the other 2.
-We also find that our results improve over other standard ensemble methods, on the same datasets and splits, published in \cite{zharmagambetov20asmaller}.
+We also find that our results improve over other standard ensemble methods, on the same datasets and splits, published in \cite{zharmagambetov20asmaller}. \tmlr{\paragraph{Trees with linear leaves.} While \dgt produces oblique trees whose leaves contain a constant model (a learnt constant value), we also compare it with trees containing a linear model in the leaves.
+In general, a tree with linear leaves is more expressive than a tree of the same height with constant leaves.\footnote{In the case of classification, a tree of height $h$ with linear leaves can be equivalently represented by a tree of height $O(K) + h$, where $K$ is the number of classes.
+For regression though, such equivalence does not hold.} In Table \ref{tab:linear_leaves_comp} we present a comparison with such trees learnt by \tao.
+As expected, we see that these trees usually outperform those learnt by \dgt{}.}